Cytus2DB/Cytus-II-DB/README.md

 ## Requirements

-This program can be executed on Linux/Windows/macOS.
+This program can be executed on Linux / Windows / macOS.

-You must have at least 5 GB free space on your current disk.
+You must have at least 5 GB free space.

-Make sure you have installed these softwares on your PC:
+These softwares are required:

 - Git
 - Zip